Diethylstilbestrol: Clinical use

 DES was first marketed for medical use in 1939.
 It was approved by the United States Food and Drug Administration (FDA) on September 19, 1941, in tablets up to 5 mg for four indications: gonorrheal vaginitis, atrophic vaginitis, menopausal symptoms, and postpartum lactation suppression to prevent breast engorgement.
 The gonorrheal vaginitis indication was dropped when the antibiotic penicillin became available.
 From its very inception, the drug was highly controversial.
+Thorough toxicological studies were not performed on the drug before it was dispensed to women in non-standardized doses worldwide.

 In 1941, Charles Huggins and Clarence Hodges at the University of Chicago found estradiol benzoate and DES to be the first effective drugs for the treatment of metastatic prostate cancer.
-DES was the first cancer drug.

 Orchiectomy or DES or both were the standard initial treatment for symptomatic advanced prostate cancer for over 40 years, until the GnRH agonist leuprorelin was found to have efficacy similar to DES without estrogenic effects and was approved in 1985.

 From the 1940s until the late 1980s, DES was FDA-approved as estrogen replacement therapy for estrogen deficiency states such as ovarian dysgenesis, premature ovarian failure, and after oophorectomy.

 In the 1940s, DES was used off-label to prevent adverse pregnancy outcomes in women with a history of miscarriage.
 On July 1, 1947, the FDA approved the use of DES for this indication.
 The first such approval was granted to Bristol-Myers Squibb, allowing use of 25 mg (and later 100 mg) tablets of DES during pregnancy.
 Approvals were granted to other pharmaceutical companies later in the same year.
 The recommended regimen started at 5 mg per day in the seventh and eighth weeks of pregnancy (from first day of last menstrual period), increased every other week by 5 mg per day through the 14th week, and then increased every week by 5 mg per day from 25 mg per day in the 15th week to 125 mg per day in the 35th week of pregnancy.

 DES was originally considered effective and safe for both the pregnant woman and the developing baby.
 It was aggressively marketed and routinely prescribed.
 Sales peaked in 1953.